kistlerk19/api-server/server_api/README.md

-# E-Commerce API Documentation
+# API Documentation

-This API provides access to reports and analysis for e-commerce data stored in an AWS RDS MySQL database.
+This API provides access to reports and analysis for data stored in an AWS RDS MySQL database.

 ## Base URL